MadLittleMods/postcss-css-variables/README.md

 # Syntax

-### Defining Custom Properties: the `--*` family of properties
+### Defining Custom Properties with `--*`

-A [custom property](http://dev.w3.org/csswg/css-variables/#defining-variables) is any property whose name starts with two dashes (U+002D HYPHEN-MINUS).
+A custom property is any property whose name starts with two dashes (U+002D HYPHEN-MINUS).
 A property must be in a rule.

-You may declare them in a special `:root` selector that represents the root DOM node.
+*Note: `:root` is nothing more than the selector for the root DOM node.*

 ```css
 :root {